 Cocaine Freebase vs HCl: What’s the Difference?

-The basic difference between freebase cocaine and its hydrochloride form (HCl) is the way people abuse it for recreational purposes.
-Users smoke the former type while they inject or snort latter one.
+The basic difference between freebase cocaine and its hydrochloride form (HCl) is the way people use it for recreational purposes.
+Users smoke the former type, while they inject or snort latter one.

 Cocaine Freebase Vs Crack